 Among the many dealers on the Pimlico Road, Christopher Butterworth stands out.
 Specialising in French decorative pieces, Nicky calls him ‘the best antiques dealer ever’.
 ‘Christopher has a faultless taste and eye and amasses a panoply of desirable things,’ he says.

 The dealers of Lillie Road have recently formed a collective – not a surprising move given that, as Nicky says, ‘the whole of this stretch of antiques dealers is well worth nosing around in’.
 Nicky’s favourite haunts include the shop of James Jackson, who, he says, ‘has an eclectic knack for finding interesting pieces’.
 Another favourite there is Quindry, whose owner Gwen specialises in 20th-century objects and furniture.

-- The best antiques fairs and flea markets to have on your radar
+You might also like the best antiques fairs and flea markets to have on your radar

 The best antiques shops in the South and South East of England

 A few miles outside Shaftesbury, the appropriately named Dairy House is based in a former milk depot.
 Handily on the same site as two auction houses, and another antiques business, it’s become a destination for shoppers looking for something they wouldn’t find on the typical high street.

 Owner Debbie Jeffery tries to make the centre friendly and unintimidating, so everyone feels welcome.
 The mainly country-style stock ranges from pretty pine chests of drawers and wicker hampers, to blue-and-white china, galvanised planters and vintage kitchenware.
 Their 30 dealers also include specialists in glass, silver and dolls’ house furniture.